Subscribe to Blog via Email

 How to find influencers?

 There certainly are tools out there like Traackr and Onalytica can help you identify potential influencers based on their methods.
-(Onalytica even named me a top 25 content marketer in the world in 2018.
-Thank you!)
+SparkToro is another.

 So there are tools out there that help you find your influencers if you’re looking for them for your brand campaign.
-You can also simply go to your preferred networks and search for the keywords that you’re trying to target and see who is talking about them and evaluate whether not they have any kind of influence on your target audience.
+You can also simply go to your preferred networks and search for the keywords you’re trying to target and see who is talking about them and evaluate whether or not they influence your target audience.

 In late 2018 a company wanted to partner with me.
-They had apparently seen my fitness blog posts – some of which draw a surprising amount of traffic.
+They had apparently seen my fitness blog posts.

 They wanted me to do some video